MaminM/issie/IndividualProjectREADMEs/README-aam522.md

 **After**

 ![Pasted image 20250228203650.png](Evidence/afterWaveDisplayTree.png)

-- Testing can be done by simulating different `WaveSimModel` configurations and verifying that the tree structure is correctly generated and displayed.
-The `optimiseSheet` and validation functions (`validateSheet`, `validateGroup`, etc.) can be used to ensure the tree is both optimized and valid.
 ---
 *This README is intended to ensure that all modifications can be clearly identified using GitHub blame, and that the integration into the larger project is seamless.*